Repotting cannabis: the perfect time and the right method

 Growth stagnation and yellow leaves

-Another sign that it's time to repot your cannabis plant is growth stagnation.
+Another sign that it's time to repot your cannabis plant is stagnant growth.
 If your plant suddenly stops growing or only grows very slowly, this may be an indication that it no longer has room in its current pot.
 In addition, the lower leaves may turn yellow and fall off because the plant can no longer absorb enough nutrients.
-With a larger pot, you give your plant room to grow again and it can make optimum use of its nutrients.
+With a larger pot, you give your plant room to grow again and it can utilise its nutrients optimally.

 Ratio of plant to pot size

 The ratio of plant to pot size is also an important indicator of when it is time to repot.
-If the plant looks too big in relation to the pot or the pot is too small for the overhanging roots and foliage, then it is high time to move to a larger pot.
+If the plant appears too large in relation to the pot or the pot is too small for the overhanging roots and foliage, then it is high time to move to a larger pot.
 A pot that is too small cannot provide enough soil and therefore not enough nutrients and water that your plant needs.
 A larger pot will ensure that your plant has enough space to continue growing healthily and vigorously.
-More space means better root growth and an overall more vital plant.
+More space means better root growth and a more vigorous plant overall.

 How to repot cannabis: step-by-step guide

-Now that you know when it's the right time to repot, let's look at how to do the process properly.
-Here's a detailed step-by-step guide to help you repot your plant into a larger pot safely and stress-free.
+Now that you know when it's the right time to repot, let's look at how to do it properly.
+Here's a detailed step-by-step guide to help you safely and stress-free transplant your plant into a larger pot.

 Step 1: Preparing the new pot